 I have always shied away from politics, especially Conservative Evangelical Christian politics because I immediately would think of yelling, pointing fingers, religious agendas, and disregard for others.
 Therefore, politics have always intimidated me because of the intense views I heard and read on the news, whether an extreme liberal or extreme conservative, they both end in hateful bickering on the screen or paper.
-Fortunately, after the mere welcome address at AEI’s summit on “Values and Capitalism,” these misconceptions of Conservative Evangelicals were slowly broken down for me.
+Fortunately, after the mere welcome address at American Enterprise Institute's (AEI) summit in DC on “Values and Capitalism,” these misconceptions of Conservative Evangelicals were slowly broken down for me.

 During the first panel, “Religious Freedom and Human Flourishing: Current Challenges and Prospects,” the concept of religious freedom was explained as the limitation of the power of the state- not allowing the government to tell citizens how to live morally.
 Religious freedom was a concept I definitely did not understand before this conference.
 One of the panelists, Russell Moore, emphasized how this religious freedom extends to all religions, not just Christianity.
 This means allowing mosques or any other types of temples to be built wherever, whenever.
 It was beyond refreshing to hear this when in the past all I have heard is extremist Christians complaining and rebuking anything that’s not a church soaked in holy oil.

 Christianity in politics seemed to put down people and coerce faith into being.
 Instead, advocating for religious freedom for all is not some sort of manipulative strategy for Christians, but it’s something that Christians should truly believe.
 It’s not about advocating our own privilege.
 Third panelist, Stephanie Summers put it best, stating, “Let’s not kill each other over the will of God...
 You can’t advocate religious freedom and evangelize while you’re also driving your neighbors out of town.”